Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-The next thing to set up is `graphql-codegen`.
+Next, `graphql-codegen` needs to be set up.
 It creates TypeScript code based on `.gql` files.
-It gives type safety  while working with GraphQL data from Nuxt.js.
-To set it up we need to install:
+It gives type safety  when working with GraphQL data from Nuxt.js.
+To set it up, we need to install:
 ````
 $ npm i --save @graphql-codegen/cli @graphql-codegen/typescript @graphql-codegen/typescript-operations @graphql-codegen/typed-document-node
 ````